renpy/renpy/sphinx/source/screens.rst

 `yadjustment`
     The :func:`ui.adjustment` used for the y-axis of the viewport.
 When omitted, a new adjustment is created.
+`xinitial`
+    The initial horizontal offset of the viewport.
+This may be an integer giving the number of pixels, or a float giving a fraction of the possible offset.
+`yinitial`
+    The initial vertical offset of the viewport.
+This may be an integer giving the number of pixels, or a float giving a fraction of the possible offset.
 `scrollbars`
     If not None, scrollbars are added allong with this viewport.
     This works by creating a side layout, and placing the created